Teledermatology / teledermoscopy and Firstcheck – a medical overview

 Teledermatology of lesions is a perfect complement to full body in-person skin examinations.

-Only a small percentage of the population are getting annual full body skin checks (New Zealand surveys suggest less than 5%).
+Only relatively small percentage of the population are getting annual full body skin checks.
 90% of people currently having full body skin checks with a certain provider in New Zealand are the “worried well” – and not those at elevated risk of skin cancer.
 So many of those who are at the highest risk of skin cancer are not getting the timely specialist advice they need.

 In the US “approximately 77% of all melanomas and 88% of lethal melanomas are detected by patients or their family members rather than physicians, and more than 75% of the U.S. population has never undergone a clinician-performed skin examination.” (“Smartphone’ diagnosis of melanoma”)